hmgu-itg/lambda_project/README.md

 # Summary

-This repository contains analysis code and results based on publicly available summary statistics data.
+This repository contains analysis code and results from the publication which is based on publicly available summary statistics data.

 ## Data Source